A-Z of waste

 -

 Which bin?
-Landfill Alternative option There are plenty of alternative party decorations such as reusable bunting, fruit bowls for centre pieces, fresh flowers or confetti made from leaves More information Balloons@UniMelb -
+Landfill Alternative option There are plenty of alternative party decorations such as reusable bunting or bunting made from fabric or paper (not plastic), fruit bowls for centre pieces, fresh flowers or confetti made from leaves.
+More information Sustainable Events Guide (pp.20) -

-Reduce and reuse Carry a reusable cutlery set with you or use cutlery from the Choose to Reuse service at Union House Which bin?
-Landfill More information Choose to Reuse -
+Which bin?
+Landfill Alternate options Carry a reusable cutlery set with you or use cutlery from the Choose to Reuse service at the Student Precinct when buying food or drinks.
+Purchase your own reusable cutlery and other items from the Reuse Vending Machine.
+More information Choose to Reuse -

 Off Campus: 'B-cycle' is a free Government-backed Scheme that recycles old and used household style batteries.
 Visit B-cycle Battery Recycling to find your nearest battery drop-off point.

 Which bin?
 Landfill Alternative option Use reusable items.
-If on the Parkville campus, you can use these items for free from the Choose to Reuse program at Union House More information Choose to Reuse -
+If on the Parkville campus, you can use these items for free from the Choose to Reuse Plate Program at the Student Precinct, Building 168, the Arts and Cultural Building and the ERC.
+More information Choose to Reuse -

 Cardboard is one of the easiest and most environmentally effective materials to recycle since the fibre in cardboard has already been processed.